pingidentity/terraform-docs/docs/best-practices/index.md

 # Terraform Writing Best Practices

-The following provides a set of best practices to apply when writing Terraform with Ping Identity providers and modules.
+The following provides a set of best practices to apply when writing Terraform with Ping Identity providers and modules in general.
+This guide is intended to be used alongside provider and service specific best practices.

 These guidelines do not intend to educate on the use of Terraform, nor are they a getting started guide.
 For more information about Terraform, visit [Hashicorp's Online Documentation](https://developer.hashicorp.com/terraform/docs).
 To get started with Ping Identity Terraform providers, visit the online [Getting Started](./../index.md) guides.